OpenNebula/docs/source/deployment/open_cloud_host_setup/overview.rst

 * Architect
 * KVM

-The Virtualization Subsystem is the component in charge of talking with the hypervisor installed in the hosts and taking the actions needed for each step in the VM lifecycle.
+The Virtualization Subsystem is the component in charge of talking with the hypervisor installed in the hosts and taking the actions needed for each step in the VM life-cycle.
 This chapter focuses on the procedure to configure and add KVM hosts into the OpenNebula Cloud.

 Hypervisor Compatibility
 ================================================================================